Corsair VIRTUOSO PRO Headphones Review

 56.56 dB

-As with other open-back gaming headphones like the Turtle Beach Atlas Air Wireless, they have poor leakage performance.
-Leakage is particularly audible in upper-mid and treble ranges and sounds thin.
-If you're gaming with other people in the room, they'll hear higher-frequency sounds like gunshots and teammate's voices, especially at higher volumes.
+Like the Turtle Beach Atlas Air Wireless, these open-back gaming headphones have poor leakage performance.
+Leakage is particularly noticeable in the upper-mid and treble ranges, sounding thin.
+If you're gaming with other people in the room, they'll hear higher-frequency sounds like gunshots and teammates' voices, especially at higher volumes.

 Microphone